w3f/polkadot-wiki/docs/maintain-guides-how-to-nominate-polkadot.md

 paid out.

-While the [validators][] are active participants in the network that engage in the block production and finality mechanisms, nominators take a more passive role with a "set-it-and-forget-it" approach.
+While the [validators][] are active participants in the network that engage in the block production and finality mechanisms, nominators take a slightly more passive role.
 Being a nominator does not require running a node of your own or worrying about online uptime.
 However, a good nominator performs due diligence on the validators that they elect.
 When looking for validators to nominate, a nominator should pay attention to their own reward percentage for